2024sabuhiabbasov/unit4_2023-project/README.md

 # Criteria A: Planning
 ## Problem Definition
-<p align="justify">As a food lover, I have identified a problem where there is no dedicated social network for food enthusiasts.
-We have limited options for food enthusiasts to connect securely with others online using a web-application, limited options to share culinary creations, and difficulty finding specific recipes or restaurant recommendations online.
-Additionally, I have had difficulties to keep notes of recipes or restaurant names on paper.
-Through research and consultations with other food enthusiasts (see the <a href="https://github.com/2024sabuhiabbasov/unit4_2023-project/blob/master/README.md#evidence-of-consultation">Evidence of Consultation</a> in Appendix), I have found a need for a dedicated social network for food lovers.
-Existing food-related websites (eg. Yelp: it doesn't allow for easy sharing and discovery of recipes) and apps don't meet specifically to the needs of this community.
-I have tried them, but they lack specific features for food lovers.</p>
+<p align="justify">As a food lover, I've identified a problem where there's no dedicated social network for food enthusiasts.
+We’ve limited options to connect securely with others online using a web-application, limited options to share culinary creations, and difficulty finding recipes or restaurant recommendations.
+Additionally, I've had difficulties to keep notes of recipes or restaurant names on paper.
+Through research and consultations with others (see the <a href="https://github.com/2024sabuhiabbasov/unit4_2023-project/blob/master/README.md#evidence-of-consultation">Evidence of Consultation</a> in Appendix), I've found a need for a social network for food lovers.
+Existing food-related websites (Yelp: it doesn't allow for sharing and discovery of recipes) and apps don't meet the needs of this community.
+I've tried them, but they lack specific features for food lovers.</p>

 ## Proposed Solution
 ### Design Statement
 I will design and make a website for food enthusiastics.
 The website is constructed using the Flask web framework, HTML/CSS, and Python.
 It will take one month to make and will be evaluated according to the criteria A.
 ### Rationale for Proposed Solution
-Application types include web and mobile application.
-Mobile applications can be accessed through only mobile devices.
-This puts a limit in the number of people who can use the application.
-However, web applications can be accessed through all electronic devices that have browser.
+Application types include: web and mobile.
+Mobile applications can be accessed through only phones.
+This limits the number of people who can use the application.
+However, web-applications can be accessed through all electronic devices that have browser.
 I want my application to be accessible for as much people as possible, so I decided to create a web-application.

-There are number of tools available to create a web application: JavaScript, Python, etc. For the functionality of my web-application, I decided to use Python.
-One of the reasons why Python is an adequate language for my project is that it has a wide range of libraries.
-This will help me to meet the requirements for the social network as it is a large scale web application.
-Secondly, Python has a built-in database management system, allowing me to handle large amount of data without any concerns, which is SQLAlchemy library.
+There're number of tools available to create a web-application: JavaScript, Python, etc. For the functionality of my web-application, I decided to use Python.
+One of the reasons why Python's an adequate language that it has a wide range of libraries.
+This'll help to meet the requirements for my project as it's a large scale web-application.
+Secondly, Python has a built-in database-management system, allowing me to handle large amount of data without concern, which's SQLAlchemy library.[^1]

-SQLAlchemy is a Python library that is compatible with different types of databases.
-This allows me not to worry about writing complicated lines of SQL codes, but focus on working with complex data models that a project such as my social network requires.
-As a result, users will benefit from a social network that is efficient and user-friendly, with a database that can handle a large amount of data without any issues.
+SQLAlchemy's a library that's compatible with different types of databases.
+This allows me not worrying about writing complicated SQL codes, but working with complex data models that my project requires.
+Therefore, users will benefit a social network that's efficient and user-friendly, with a database handling large amount of data.[^2]

-To create a website using Python, there are several frameworks available written in the Python programming language.
-The most famous types of Python frameworks are Django and Flask.
+There're several frameworks available written in the Python programming language for web-development.
+Well-known types of Python frameworks are Django and Flask.

-The reason behind my decision is that Flask provides a high level of flexibility, which is crucial for a web-application that has specific requirements.
-Unlike other rigid frameworks (Django), Flask can seamlessly work with a variety of tools, making it easy to customize my project to meet specific requirements.
-This means that users will benefit from a more personalized and customizable social network experience.
+The reason behind my decision's Flask provides high level flexibility, which's crucial for web-applications that have specific requirements.
+Unlike other rigid frameworks (Django), Flask can work with a variety of tools, making it easy to customize to meet specific requirements, meaning users will benefit from a more personalized and customizable social network.[^3]

-There are different tools to use for the user interface for web applications.
-For example, React, Angular, and Vue are all popular choices.
-However, I decided to use HTML/CSS for my project.
-There are several reasons behind this.
-Firstly, HTML/CSS is the foundation of the web, and it's supported by all browsers.
-This means that my project will be accessible to a wider audience, regardless of their device or platform.
-Secondly, HTML/CSS is highly customizable, and I can easily modify the design and layout of my project to fit the specific requirements of my project.
-This means that users will benefit from a more user-friendly and visually appealing social network.
+There're different tools for the user-interface for web-applications: React, Angular, and Vue are all popular choices.
+I decided to use HTML/CSS for my project.
+There're several reasons behind: HTML/CSS's the foundation of the web and supported by all browsers, meaning that my project will be accessible to a wider audience, regardless of their device or platform.
+Secondly, HTML/CSS's highly customizable, and I can modify the design and layout of my project to fit the specific requirements of my project.
+This means that users will benefit from a more user-friendly and visually appealing social network.[^4]

 <p align="right">
-  Word count: 430 words
+  Word count: <strong>499 words</strong>
 </p>

 ### Success Criteria